Wallace Greenslade: Life

 Greenslade was born in Formby, Lancashire (now part of Merseyside).
 During the Second World War, he served for two and a half years as a lieutenant commander in the Royal Naval Reserve.
-He also worked as a purser with the P&O Line.
+He also worked as a purser with P&O.

 In 1945 Greenslade joined the BBC, where he began in the European Service, as presentation assistant and newsreader.
 In 1949 he was appointed a Home Service announcer before becoming a newsreader in both radio and television from November 1955.
 In addition to The Goon Show, he was announcer for The Great Gilhooly, Star Show and Variety Playhouse.
 He appeared as a castaway on the BBC Radio programme Desert Island Discs on 12 December 1952.
 He was one of the original team of BBC Television newsreaders appearing from July 1954 to May 1957.
 His well-known trademark was always taking off his glasses at the end of each bulletin.
 In May and June 1960 he presented the Today programme for two months before his death.

 Physically a large rotund man, "the massive Greenslade" a colleague once called him, he died suddenly at his home at Weybridge, Surrey, in April 1961, aged 48 from a heart attack.
 Following a funeral service at St Mary's Oatlands, near Weybridge, he was buried at Brooklands Lane Cemetery, Weybridge.
 At the subsequent memorial service, his BBC colleague John Snagge gave an address.
 Greenslade left a wife, Carol.